ulan/javascript-agent-memory/explainer.md

   }
 }
 ```

+Attribution of objects to frames is implementation dependent if frames pass the objects to each other.
+See [realm_attribution.md](realm_attribution.md) for the discussion of this issue.

 A worker agent has a single realm.
 Thus, the `other` field of the result is empty for workers.